2007 UEFA Women's Cup final

 The 2007 UEFA Women's Cup Final was played on 21 and 29 April 2007 between Arsenal of England and Umeå of Sweden.
 It was the first final not to feature German teams since the 2003 final.
 Arsenal won 1–0 on aggregate.

-Arsenal were chasing an unprecedented quadruple of titles having already secured the England women's premier league, Women's FA Cup and Women's Premier League Cup.
+Arsenal were chasing an unprecedented quadruple of titles having already secured the Women's Premier League, Women's FA Cup and Women's Premier League Cup.
 They were the first English team to reach the UEFA Women's Cup Final and to date the only English winner of the competition.
 Chelsea W.F.C reached the 2021 final but ultimately lost to Barcelona Feminine making them only the second English side to reach the final.